 Graded rings and toric methods in algebra

-One can often work in much greater generality: the Laurent polynomial ring can be replaced by a graded ring, that is, a ring in which elements come equipped with a notion of “degree” similar to the usual notion of degree of a polynomial.
+For many purposes one can often work in much greater generality: the LAURENT polynomial ring can be replaced by a graded ring, that is, a ring in which elements come equipped with a notion of “degree” similar to the usual notion of degree of a polynomial.
 The PhD project is about analysing this replacement step.
 Once the necessary machinery for graded rings has been set up many results of a formal nature carry over from the classical to the generalised setting without major problems.
-However, a closer look reveals surprising and subtle differences and complications, reflecting the more varied nature of graded rings as opposed to Laurent polynomial rings.
+However, a closer look reveals surprising and subtle differences and complications, reflecting the more varied nature of graded rings as opposed to LAURENT polynomial rings.

 The project may develop in various different directions, depending on the interests of the student.
 Possible topics include:

 • an analysis of the algebraic K-theory of toric varieties in this generalised context (for example, it is expected that the K-theory of a projective generalised toric variety contains certain “trivial” summands);

 • using toric methods to obtain results on tameness and finiteness conditions for chain complexes (for example, consider the “jump loci” for finite domination in the spirit of Sigma invariants from geometric group theory),